Pine Mountain Settlement School

 GALLERY I: Pine Mountain Settlement School Archive Turns a Corner

 For a time collections that were frequently used, such as photographic collections, were housed in the main Office building where the materials shared space with interns, staff, and were sometimes mixed with records of the operation of various institutional programs, such as the Environmental Education program.
 The Office was air-conditioned but it was a vulnerable collection location.
-The best that can be said about the Office environment was that the collections housed there were convenient resources to the administrative staff.
+The best that could be said about the Office environment was that the collections housed there were convenient resources to the administrative staff.
 While most of the collections in the Office were housed in the air-conditoned space, the attic contained records going back to the School’s beginnings in 1913.
 Attic storage temperatures reached well over 110 degrees most summers and high acid paper rapidly turned to confetti in many of the metal file cabinets.
 The Office storage was convenient but also had a “brittle” paper problem.

 At West Wind, the conditions were neither air-conditioned nor convenient.
 The rooms that housed the collections were either insect-laden or too moist for long-term storage.
 For years the financial records were piled high in a room that housed the electrical circuit box for the building and that was often accessed as electrical problems needed to be addressed.
 The boxes of office records, largely financial, eventually collapsed under their own weight.
 Unprocessed records of previous Directors were also stacked high or crammed into filing cabinets or mixed with the financial records.
 The processed records that were part of the Berea College SIA microform project of 1983 were also housed in the same room and were in better condition, but housed in non-archival cartons that were shared with annual lady-bugs.

 The financial records, collapsing under their own weight, were re-boxed and ordered in their original location at West Wind.
-Given some storage order in the hot but dry west-facing room where they had been placed over the years, the full disposition of the records would have to be put on hold.
-The records disposition requirements would have to wait for another time.
+Given some storage order in the hot but dry west-facing room where they had been placed over the years, the full disposition of the records were put on hold as their requirements were too extensive and would have to wait for another time.
 Disposition activity requires that each individual record must be handled and evaluated for disposal according to a disposition schedule.
 This had only rarely been followed by over-worked staff.

-With the help of the Challenge Academy from Harlan, the collections were removed to Boys House.
-The Appalachian Challenge Academy, part of a national program to assist at-risk youth, between ages 16 – 18, who have either dropped out of traditional school setting or are at risk of dropping out, worked weekly at Pine Mountain assisting the School with maintenance projects.
-The eager and cooperative young men and women were critical in making the transition to Boys House happen.
+With the help of the Appalachian Challenge Academy from Harlan, the collections were removed from the Office to Boys House Library.
+The Appalachian Challenge Academy, part of a national program to assist at-risk youth, between ages 16 – 18, who have either dropped out of traditional school setting or are at risk of dropping out, for a time worked weekly at Pine Mountain assisting the School with maintenance projects.
+The eager and cooperative young men and women were a critical assistance in making the move to Boys House happen.

 The collections in the Office were boxed and file-cabinets were pulled and removed to a small secure room at Boys House — the ring-neck snake room; the deteriorating northwest corner of Boys House — but not for long!
 Work on the building soon commenced and the corner room was the first order of repair.
 The collections were moved again to make way for repairs.

 And, while some of the shelving was removed, much of Mary Rogers’ work to create the community library remained in the room.
-The pictures below show the community library in the 1960s[?].
+The pictures below shows the community library in the 1960s.

 As the old library shelves were pulled from the walls to make room for wider shelving to accommodate archival boxes, a small SURPRISE note was found thumb-tacked to the joist of a wall.
 It read

 “SCHLITZ BREWERY” Put an egg in your beer and beat it.”

 Some prior carpenter must have had a hang-over!
 Not so the new PMSS skilled carpenters on the shelving, led by Charley Crain, Maintenance Supervisor.
 New shelving went in and the back wall was re-painted and the open and light-filled room began to sparkle.
-A copier was added and a friendly round table for meetings and users placed in the reading room area.
+A copier was added and a friendly round table for meetings and users was placed in the reading room area.
 Comfortable Pine Mountain chairs were spread around the room.
-A niche was created for working on the archive collections and for scanning and internet was access checked and connected.
+A niche was created for working on the archive collections and for scanning and internet access was checked and connected.

-Building on the work first supported by Mary Gould Davis, the new library and archive at Boys House remembers the vision of Mrs. Davis.
+Building on the work first supported by Mary Gould Davis, the new library and archive at Boys House remembered the vision of Mrs. Davis.
 It was her support and the hard work of Mary Rogers that brought about the first children’s library and location of the Pine Mountain Room where the first archival materials were housed.
-It was Mary Gould Davis whose “…devoted interest and assistance …” first inspired the undertaking of the children’s reading room and library.
+But, it was Mary Gould Davis whose “…devoted interest and assistance …” first inspired the undertaking of the children’s reading room and library.

-As we move forward, the final steps of bringing the West Wind materials to Boys House will see another surge when the large room is secured with glass doors and the new HVAC system is installed.
-The collections from West Wind will then fill the new shelving racks and extra security will be given to selected collections to be placed in the repaired small storage room.
-Extra shoring-up of the floors in the archival space has been completed to accommodate the weight-load of the fire-proof cabinets.
+As we move forward, the final steps of bringing the West Wind materials to Boys House will see another surge of construction to secure the collections and add a new HVAC system.
+The collections from West Wind will fill the new shelving racks.
+The small annex room — the corner room — will provide additional security and will house selected and unaccessioned collections.
+Extra shoring-up of the floors in the annex has been completed to accommodate the weight-load of four fire-proof cabinets.
 We have great expectations for the continued growth of the library and archive.

 For those volunteers who suffered some abysmal working conditions, we often found in the early archive (you know who you are), the new HVAC system will come with the next wave of remodeling.
-A temporary air-conditioning unit currently off-sets global warming and now keeps the archive a very cool place to hold forth on warm days.
+A temporary air-conditioning unit now currently off-sets global warming and temporarily keeps the archive space cool for researchers and volunteers.
+[The new HVAC system arrived in 2021 !]

-Thank you, as well, to all the users who have helped us to bring attention to this Appalachian treasure trove, and have kept us honest in our narrative.
+Thank you, as well, to all the users who have helped us to bring attention to this Appalachian archive treasure trove, and have kept us honest in our narrative.
 James Greene III, comes especially to mind.
-Special thanks also go to the support received from the Board of Trustees, especially Karen Hudson for the deep dive into the architectural history of the School and for special digital scanning of the large-scale drawings that are so difficult to preserve.
+Special thanks also go to the support received from the Board of Trustees, especially Karen Hudson, a historic preservationist, for the deep dive into the architectural history of the School and for special digital scanning of the large-scale architectural drawings that are so difficult to preserve.
 Anna Cummins Smith, you are special for the many, many hours you have given the collections and for tolerating the never-ending chatter of Ann and myself.
 You just keep on keeping on.
-I still cannot apologize enough to the Castle sisters, Cathi and Carolyn, who worked under “Deplorable Working Conditions,” — so their sign said while freezing to death as they tried to bring order out of the Community School files last November.
+I still cannot apologize enough to the Castle sisters, Cathi and Carolyn, who worked under “Deplorable Working Conditions,” — so their protest sign read.
+While freezing to death they brought order out of the Community School files last November (2017).
 And, they still want to come back!

 We welcome volunteers.
 If you are interested in giving time to the archive please contact:

 We would like to talk to you about your interest and arrange time for you to contribute hours on site.
 Supervised volunteer work generally comes with free lodging and meals for 8 hours each day of service.
-If you cannot commit to hours on site we are always happy to have your assistance with crowdsourcing of transcription of our documents or monetary donations to the School.
+If you cannot commit to hours on site we are always happy to have your assistance with crowdsourcing of transcription of our documents or monetary donations to the School’s Archive project.